-One of the most identifying and unique elements of enchiladas (and much of traditional Mexican food) is the corn tortilla.
-Corn tortillas separate burritos from enchiladas.
-More importantly, they represent a long tradition of Mexican and South American foods that goes back thousands of years.
-In our last post, we made crockpot shredded beef.
-Today, we are going to make our own homemade corn tortillas for our enchiladas.
+One of the most identifying and unique elements of enchiladas and tacos is the magnificent and delicious corn tortilla.
+That is what we are going to make today.
+Corn tortillas represent a long tradition of Mexican and South American foods that goes back thousands of years.
+We originally posted this as part of our Enchilada Series and now we are revisiting and making this as the first recipe in our Taco Series.
+Today, we are going to make our own homemade corn tortillas!
 Click here to go straight to the recipe.

 Masa Harina and homemade corn tortillas

 When I started down this recipe path, I wondered if I could just mill some popcorn I already have to make a corn tortilla.
 I mean, one might think that homemade corn tortillas are made from corn flour.
 WRONG!
 Well, sort of wrong.
-There is a difference corn flour and the flour we use to make corn tortillas.
+Corn flour is fairly close to what is used in tortillas, but there is a distinct difference.
 Masa Harina is the flour that we use in this recipe.
-It is different because the corn is soaked in a lime mixture and then ground to flour.
-Corn flour is just finely milled corn.
+It is different from corn flour because the corn is soaked in a lime mixture and then ground to flour.
+Corn flour is just finely milled corn, while Masa Harina is treated corn that is turned into flour.

 I am sure this would have been a much easier process with a tortilla press.
 I, however, decided not to purchase one (although a Victoria 8 inch Cast Iron Tortilla Press can be found on Amazon).
-Instead, I just used a roller and it worked out well.
+Instead, I just used a roller and it worked out pretty well.
+It took more time, but I am ok with that and that is how I am going to show you how to do this, as well.
+If you have a tortilla press, you can skip over some of this.
+For those of you who want to make corn tortillas without another kitchen gadget, I have you covered!

 The end product may not have been quite as perfectly round had I used a tortilla press, but they were still great.